appuachu/Nakshatra25-saintgits-college-of-engineering/README.md

 # 🚀 Overview

 ## This repository documents a security vulnerability discovered in nakshatrasgce.in.
-The flaw allows unauthorized access to sensitive student information and manipulation of the registration fee, leading to potential financial loss and data breaches.
+The flaw allows unauthorized access to Admin Panel,sensitive student information and manipulation of the registration fee, leading to potential financial loss and data breaches.

 # 🛠️ Vulnerability Details